LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/3_Dependent Phrase/4_Syntactic function4.md

    - *The title <ins>**of** the book</ins> is Harry Potter and the Cursed Child.*
    - *... a war <ins>**of** words</ins>*
 4. Discussions
-   - Constructions involving a quantifier/number followed by *of* (e.g., *one of the, some of the, three of the*) are categorized with this tag.
+   - Constructions involving a quantifier/number followed by *of* (e.g., *one of the, some of the, three of the, none of the, most of the, a lot of the*) are categorized with this tag.

 ---